chadac/golang/src/runtime/HACKING.md

 For runtime error debugging, it may be useful to run with `GOTRACEBACK=system` or `GOTRACEBACK=crash`.
 The output of `panic` and `fatal` is as described by `GOTRACEBACK`.
-The output of `throw` always includes runtime frames, metadata and all goroutines regardless of `GOTRACEBACK` (i.e., equivalent to `GOTRACEBACK=system`).
+The output of `throw` always includes runtime frames, metadata and all golangroutines regardless of `GOTRACEBACK` (i.e., equivalent to `GOTRACEBACK=system`).
 Whether `throw` crashes or not is still controlled by `GOTRACEBACK`.